colindembovsky/pipelines-as-code/readme.md

 ## Basics of Pipelines
 ### Agents and Queues
 Before we jump into pipelines themselves, we must consider where these pipelines execute.
-The Azure DevOps build system is still really an orchestration engine: when a build is triggered, it finds an “agent” and tells the agent to execute the jobs (we’ll cover jobs later) defined in the pipeline file.
+The Azure DevOps build system is still really an orchestration engine: when a build is triggered, it finds an "agent" and tells the agent to execute the jobs (we’ll cover jobs later) defined in the pipeline file.

 The agent is written in .NET Core, so it runs happily wherever .NET Core runs – Windows, Mac and Linux.
 Agents are registered with a queue in Azure DevOps: there are two types of queue in Azure DevOps: hosted and private.

 Every Azure DevOps account has a Hosted queue with a single agent that can run one job at a time and an amount of free build minutes.
-Pricing is beyond the scope of this chapter, but you can purchase additional “hosted pipelines” in Azure DevOps.
+Pricing is beyond the scope of this chapter, but you can purchase additional "hosted pipelines" in Azure DevOps.
 When you purchase an additional hosted pipeline, you’re really removing the build minutes limit and adding concurrency: one pipeline can run one job at a time, two pipelines can run two jobs simultaneously.
 When a pipeline is triggered or manually queued, Azure DevOps spins up an agent in Azure (either Windows, Linux or Mac, depending on which image you’ve configured to handle the pipeline) and runs the steps in the pipeline.
 The image is predefined by Microsoft and comes with a set of tools and SDKs preinstalled.
 Once the build completes, the instance is deleted.

 > **TIP**: To see the list of installed software on the images, navigate to [https://github.com/actions/virtual-environments/tree/master/images](https://github.com/actions/virtual-environments/tree/master/images).
 Click into the platform folder and examine the README.md files.